ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 }
 ```

-And here's the same data as a Haskell representation, complete with optics generated for each record field.
+And here's the same data in its Haskell representation, complete with generated optics for each record field.

 ```haskell
 data Company = Company { _staff :: [Employee]